jeffrey-fontys/s3-portfolio/README.md

 I have made use of the SCRUM framework while working on this project and chose Taiga.io as the tool to help me manage this process.
 I have chosen to divide the project into five sprints of three weeks each.
 [🌐 View project management on Taiga.io](https://tree.taiga.io/project/jeffrey_derksen-s3-individual)

 A good software engineer can quickly adapt to and utilize new technologies, and it is something I personally really enjoy as well.
-After using C#/.NET for the majority of the last two semesters and also making use of it for the [Eeventify](#5-group-project-eeventify) application, I have chosen to write the back-end for the CollectiCats application in Java with the Spring framework.
+After using C#/.NET for the majority of the last two semesters and also making use of it for the [Eeventify](#5-group-project-eeventify) application, I have chosen to write the back-end for the CollectiCats application in Java with the [Spring framework](https://spring.io/).
 As I had no prior experience with writing code with Java, I followed a number of tutorials and guides to get myself acquainted with the language, the framework and the microservices architecture.
 These are the following:

 - [Spring Boot Microservices Level 1: Communication](https://www.youtube.com/watch?v=y8IQb4ofjDo&list=PLqq-6Pq4lTTZSKAFG6aCDVDP86Qx4lNas) by Jet Brains on YouTube
 - [Accessing Data with MongoDB](https://spring.io/guides/gs/accessing-data-mongodb/) by Spring
 - [Accessing MongoDB Data with REST](https://spring.io/guides/gs/accessing-mongodb-data-rest/) by Spring

+The front end of the application has been developed with the [React](https://reactjs.org/) library.
+This is a very popular library for JavaScript, used for developing interactive front end applications.
+Alternative libraries/frameworks that I have considered using are [Angular](https://angular.io/) and [Vue](https://vuejs.org/).
+Angular seemed too expansive for my use case, has a steep learning curve and is declining in popularity.
+And I believe Vue would have also been a good choice for my project, but as it is newer and less popular than React, I worried that I might find fewer tutorials or other helpful resources.

 [📁 CollectiCats back-end repository](https://github.com/jeffrey-fontys/collecticats) | [📁 CollectiCats front-end repository](https://github.com/jeffrey-fontys/collecticats-front)